niranjan1609/PythonHackerRank/README.md

 # PythonHackerRank
-Here the Solutions for the Python Solutions and Questions in Hacker
+Here are the Solutions for the Python Solutions and Questions in HackerRank